 Constipation is a condition where bowel movements are more difficult to pass or occurs less than usual, such as only three (3) times a week.
-Most cases of constipation last for a short time only and do not call for any medical emergency.
+Most cases last for a short time only and do not call for any medical emergency.

 What are the causes?